Category: Legal Translation

 -

-Meta’s Auto-Translation Error: A Case Study in the Dangers of Blind Machine Translation
+Meta’s Auto-Translation Error: What are the Dangers of Blind Machine Translation?

 In July 2025, global technology company Meta came under intense scrutiny after its automatic translation tool produced a grievous error that momentarily declared a sitting Indian chief minister dead.
 The incident — which involved translation from Kannada to English — serves as a cautionary tale about the limitations of automated translation and makes us aware…